-In order to encourage breadth and also to utilize the rich diversity of the seminary's course offerings, ThM students are permitted (subject to the needs of the student's concentration, the advice of the mentor, and overall program requirements) to take any 500-level course offered on any of Fuller's campuses, or online, in fulfillment of their degree requirements.
-All 800-level course work must be taken on the Pasadena campus, and all 800-level course work and directed readings must be supervised by a member of the CATS Faculty.
+In order to encourage breadth and also to utilize the rich diversity of the seminary's course offerings, ThM students are permitted (subject to the needs of the student's concentration, the advice of the mentor, and overall program requirements) to take any 500-level course offered on any of Fuller Seminary's campuses, or online, in fulfillment of their degree requirements.
+All 800-level coursework must be taken on Fuller Seminary's Pasadena Campus, and all 800-level seminars, expanded directed reading courses, and directed readings must be supervised by a member of the CATS Faculty.

 At least 20 units of all required coursework for the ThM must be completed in seminars and/or classes on the Pasadena Campus.
-Independent studies and Directed Readings are not counted toward this requirement.
-IDL classes do not count toward the ThM degree requirements.
+Independent studies and directed readings (DRs) are not counted toward this requirement.